Nayan – Jo Vekhe Unvekha

-Nayan - Jo Vekhe Unvekha is a 2022 Indian Punjabi drama television series that premiered from 3 January 2022 on Zee Punjabi.
+Nayan – Jo Vekhe Unvekha is a 2022 Indian Punjabi TV series that premiered from 3 January 2022 on Zee Punjabi.
 It is produced under the banner of Shashi Sumeet Productions and stars Ankita Saili and Manjeet Makkar.
 It is an official remake of Bengali TV series Trinayani.

 Summary

 Nayan, a simple small town girl, experiences the boon and bane of her power of premonition.
 She goes on to marry Devansh under unusual circumstances and turns out to be his saviour.
 Rita, Devansh's stepmother, plans to kill Devansh in order to get his property.
 Rita is helped by his brother Pompy in all of her plans.
 As time goes by, Devansh develops feelings for Nayan but he continues to treat Nayan bad in order to please his stepmother: who sees Nayan as a threat to her plans in wanting to kill Devansh.
 Rita decides to get Devansh another wife in order for Rajvir, Devansh's father, to transfer all of Devansh's property to the second wife.
 Rita chooses Jasmine, their lawyer's daughter, to marry Devansh in order for her to transfer all of his property to Jasmine.
 Jasmine gets pregnant with someone else's child and claims that Devansh is the father.
 Rita plans to kill Jasmine as she can jeopardize her plan.